A-BhanuTeja/caretrack-diabetes-management/README.md

 *2024 Computer Science Graduate | Python Full-Stack Developer*

-## 🙏 Acknowledgments

-- Inspired by the need for accessible diabetes management tools
-- Built with Django framework and its amazing community
-- Bootstrap for beautiful, responsive UI components
-- Plotly for powerful data visualization
-- All open-source contributors

-## 📞 Support & Contact

-- **Issues:** Open an issue on GitHub
-- **Email:** bhanu44223@gmail.com
-- **Documentation:** See the code comments for detailed explanations

 ## ⭐ Show Your Support

 If you found this project helpful or interesting, please give it a star! ⭐

-It helps others discover the project and motivates further development.

----

-**Built with ❤️ for better diabetes management**